ebzgr/RePaD/README.md

 Please refer to the following example files to see how to use the package for each setting:
 - `Bus engine replacement example.py`
 - `Durable good adoption example.py`

-This script demonstrates how to generate a random discretization, generate data, recover the partitioning using the data-driven discretization algorithm, and estimate the parameters of the problem.
+These scripts demonstrates how to generate a random discretization, generate data, recover the partitioning using the data-driven discretization algorithm, and estimate the parameters of the problem.

 ## Contact